isomerpages/cpib-corp/press-room/press-releases/_posts/2026-03-18-post-Three Individuals Charged with Alleged Corruption and Forgery Offences.md

 these false invoices were intended to conceal the alleged bribes that Phan and Lui had given to Ng.</p>
 <p>5.
 For their alleged actions, Ng, Phan and Lui face four charges each
-under Section 465 read with Section 109 of the Penal Code.</p>
+under Section 465 read with Section 109 of the <em>Penal Code</em>.</p>
 <p>6.
 Singapore adopts a strict zero-tolerance approach towards corruption.
-Any person convicted of a corruption offence under Section 6 of the PCA can be fined up to S$100,000 or sentenced to imprisonment not exceeding five years or to both.
-Any person convicted of an offence under Section 465 of the Penal Code can be sentenced to imprisonment for a term which may extend to four years, or with fine, or with both.</p>
+Any person convicted of a corruption offence under Section 6 of the <em>PCA</em> can be fined up to S$100,000 or sentenced to imprisonment not exceeding five years or to both.
+Any person convicted of an offence under Section 465 of the <em>Penal Code</em> can be sentenced to imprisonment for a term which may extend to four years, or with fine, or with both.</p>
 <p>7.
 Organisations are strongly advised to put in place robust financial
 procedures, in areas such as procurement, to prevent falling victim to